adobe/aepsdk-react-native/packages/messaging/README.md

 }
 ```

-Another option for the developer is to store a reference to the `Message` object, and call the `show` method on it at a later time.
+Another option for the developer is to store a reference to the `Message` object, and call the `show` function on it at a later time.
 To use this functionality, app developers can call `Messaging.saveMessage(message)` from the `shouldShowMessage` of the `MessagingDelegate` for caching the Message on the native side of the RN AEPMessaging package.
 Continuing with the above example, the developer has stored the message that was triggered initially, and chooses to show it upon completion of the other workflow:

 ```javascript